Silvia Peppoloni: Career and impact

-She is known for her fundamental contribution to the definition, development, and promotion of geoethics.
-She is co-author of the Geoethical Promise, an Hippocratic-like oath for geoscientists, and the Cape Town Statement on Geoethics, a document summarizing values, concepts, and contents related to geoethical thinking, translated in 35 languages.
-She is working on create awareness about "the growing impact of human activities on bio-geological systems" and how to promote geoethics as a responsible way of thinking and managing the planet for creating safe and healthy interactions among humans and other biotic and abiotic entities forming the Earth system.
-Her studies and activities have put the foundations of geoethics and greatly contributed to developing its theoretical structure and practical applications.
-She also contributed with subjects on "Geoethics in Disaster Risk Reduction" for the course "A Resilient Future: Science and Technology for Disaster Risk Reduction", organized by the École Polytechnique Fédérale de Lausanne (Switzerland).
+Dr Peppoloni is known for her fundamental contribution to the definition, development, and promotion of geoethics.
+She is co-author of the Geoethical Promise, an Hippocratic-like oath for geoscientists, and the Cape Town Statement on Geoethics, a document summarising values, concepts, and contents related to geoethical thinking, translated in 35 languages.
+She is working to create awareness about "the growing impact of human activities on bio-geological systems" and how to promote geoethics as a responsible way of thinking and managing the planet for creating safe and healthy interactions among humans and other biotic and abiotic entities forming the Earth system.
+Her studies and activities have laid the foundations of geoethics and greatly contributed to developing its theoretical structure and practical applications.
+She also contributed subjects on "Geoethics in Disaster Risk Reduction" for the course "A Resilient Future: Science and Technology for Disaster Risk Reduction", organized by the École Polytechnique Fédérale de Lausanne (Switzerland).